-Introduction phase

-During the introduction phase, pricing can be a quandary, especially if you enjoy a temporary monopoly.
+Introduction phase: During the introduction phase, pricing can be a quandary, especially if you enjoy a temporary monopoly.
 In that situation, there may be no direct competitor and thus no benchmark for what buyers will tolerate or for their sensitivity to price differences.
 There may be indirect competitors (substitutes), however, and they can be used as starting points for the pricing decision.
 The total economic value equation becomes relevant, wherein the price of the best alternative is known but the value of the performance differential of the new product is unknown.
 Customers themselves may have difficulty in sizing up the value of something that is new and different.
 They too lack benchmarks of value.
 In such instances, any of the following strategies may be adopted:

 - Skimming: Some people will be happy to pay a high price for anything that is new and unique.
-This strategy, of course, is short term and contains dangers like attracting competition.
-IT companies offer their software products at high price as the life cycle for them is short.
-At the time of introduction, computers, mobile phones, washing machines, were high priced as the investment costs were high. - Penetration pricing: A low price may have the threefold benefits of (1) getting established as the market share champion, (2) discouraging market entry by competitors, and (3) creating broadbased demand for the product.
-This is more suitable to consumer convenience products which can be sold in large volumes. - Maruti -Udyog introduced Maruti -800 with the price tag of Rs.50,000 which subsequently was raised to Rs.1 lakh, as demand exceeded supply.
-Tatas are going launch the Nano car at Rs.1 lakh. - Cost-plus: In a monopoly, the producer can administer its own price and cost-plus is one way of determining that price.
-However, product monopolies are short-lived.
+This strategy, of course, is short term and contains dangers like attracting competition. - Penetration pricing: A low price may have the threefold benefits of (1) getting established as the market share champion, (2) discouraging market entry by competitors, and (3) creating broad-based demand for the product. - Cost-plus: In a monopoly, the producer can administer its own price and cost-plus is one way of determining that price.
+However, product monopolies are shortlived.